joshborup/Mongo-Mini/README.md

 - `fork` and `clone` this repository.
 - `cd` into the project directory.
 - Run `npm i`
+- run `npm start` and head over to [localhost 4000](http://localhost:4000) to get familiar with the project UI
 - create a `.env` file in the root of your project folder with the appropriate values, use the `.env.example` as a reference

 ## Step 1